-Reigning 24 Hours of Le Mans winner Brendon Hartley is in contention for a seat in the FIA Formula E Championship after recently testing for the Venturi team, e-racing365 can reveal.
+Reigning 24 Hours of Le Mans winner Brendon Hartley could get a seat in the FIA Formula E Championship after recently testing for the Venturi team, e-racing365 can reveal.

 The Porsche LMP1 factory driver took part in a group test session with three other drivers in the South of France last month, as the Monegasque squad continues its search for a teammate to join Maro Engel in the team for the 2017/18 season.

 Hartley is reported to have acclimatized well to the intricacies of the Formula E car during the test, with one team member telling e-racing365 that the Kiwi “took time to ‘get’ the car, but this is normal for those new to these Formula E cars.”

 Although the same source would not comment on reports that Hartley suffered an accident during the test, e-racing365 believes he did have some sort of excursion during his run.

 The Kiwi could be in line to join Porsche stablemate Neel Jani in Formula E next season and is understood to be considering a drive with Venturi.
 Hartley, a Monaco resident, could take part in another test later this month.